LVLM-COUNT: Enhancing the Counting Ability of Large Vision-Language Models: Inference Time Comparison

 \section{Inference Time Comparison}

 LVLM-Count is a pipeline consisting of multiple stages.
-However, in the following section, we will demonstrate that the dominant portion of time during inference with a GPT-4o model is spent querying the LVLM to count objects, while other stages are negligible by comparison.
-Consequently, LVLM-Count can achieve inference times reasonably close to that of the base LVLM used.
+However, in this section, we demonstrate that the dominant portion of the time during inference with the LVLMs tested in this paper, i.e. GPT4o, Gemma 3, and Qwen2, is spent querying the LVLM to count objects, and the additional steps in the pipeline comprise a small portion in comparison.

 In the four stages of the pipeline, the following main steps are taken: making a call to an LLM/LVLM to extract the object of interest from $Q$, calling GroundingDINO for area detection, calling GroundingDINO and SAM for target segmentation, performing some post-processing on the masks, running the mean-shift clustering algorithm, running the $A^*$ search, and querying the LVLM for the sub-images.
 From the listed steps, the running time of the post-processing on masks is negligible.
 The time required for the rest of the steps in an optimized pipeline is demonstrated in \Cref{tab:inference_break}.
 To obtain the inference time for each step, we evaluated it on 1,000 images from the FSC-147 dataset and calculated the average. \stepcounter{footnote}